Miscellaneous Ration items

 One complaint often voiced about the rations was that there were no easy means of heating the rations.
 Folowing these complaints a small expandable heating unit was developed, called Hot Box, that could be broken in three smaller blocks.
 One-third was large enough to heat a can of the C Ration's M-unit or a canteen cup with soluble coffee.
 This unit is referred to as "Size A".
 Strangely, no "Size B" was ever produced.

-A large heating unit of 3 ounces was also developed for heating five meals from the 5-in-1 or 10-in-1 Rations.
+A larger heating unit of 3 ounces was also developed for heating five meals from the 5-in-1 or 10-in-1 Rations.

 In these cardboard boxes was a block of wax and sawdust mixture.
 The block for the "Size A" came with serrations so a third could be broken off easily along the perforated lines.
 The whole unit was wax coated for waterproofing.